CISecurity/ArtifactExpressions/artifacts/unixlinux/linux.software_package_v1.rst

 The linux.software_package_v1 test is used to check the RPM header information for a given RPM package.

-The required rpminfo_object element is used to define the object to be evaluated.
+The  rpminfo_object element is used to define the object to be evaluated.
 An rpm info object consists of a single name entity that identifies the package being checked.

-The optional rpminfo_state element defines the different information that can be used to evaluate the specified rpm.
+The  rpminfo_state element defines the different information that can be used to evaluate the specified rpm.
 This includes the architecture, epoch number, and version numbers.
 Most of this information can be obtained through the rpm function.